United Nations peacekeeping: Traditional peacekeeping (1948–1988)

-In 1988, the Nobel Peace Prize was awarded to the United Nations peacekeeping forces.
-The press release stated that the forces "represent the manifest will of the community of nations" and have "made a decisive contribution" to the resolution of conflict around the world.
+In 1988, the Nobel Peace Prize was awarded collectively to the UN peacekeeping forces.
+The Norwegian Nobel Committee stated that the forces "represent the manifest will of the community of nations" and had "made a decisive contribution" to the resolution of conflict around the world.
+By that point thirteen operations had been authorized; another five would be approved in 1988–1989 alone, marking the beginning of a sharp expansion in UN peacekeeping activity.